 Electric Shock in the Workplace

 In the workplace, electric shock can result from malfunctioning machinery, unsafe working conditions, or improperly maintained equipment.
 These incidents will typically affect workers that deal with wiring regularly, like an electrician.
 Labor laws require that workers are provided with safety equipment, like rubber gloves, heavy-duty rubber boots with thick soles, and other protective gear.
-If a worker was not given the proper tools for the job, or if equipment was malfunctioning in an unsafe manner, the employee should speak to an attorney about compensation for their injuries.
+If a worker was not given the proper tools for the job or the equipment malfunctioned unsafely, the employee should speak to an attorney about compensation for their injuries.

-The New York State Department of Labor has enacted Industrial Code No. 23 which requires any job with clear hazards to be conducted safely.
-This includes jobs within construction, demolition, electricity, fire, and heavy machinery.
-The code states that employers in these types of fields must provide safe working conditions, supply employees with protective equipment, and ensure safeguards.
+The New York State Department of Labor has enacted Industrial Code No. 23, which requires any job with clear hazards to be conducted safely.
+This includes jobs in construction, demolition, electricity, fire, and heavy machinery.
+The code states that employers in these fields must provide safe working conditions, supply employees with protective equipment, and ensure safeguards.
 Failing to uphold safety regulations will result in harsh penalties for the employer.
 The Occupational Safety & Health Administration (OSHA) can issue fines to employers that are discovered to be endangering their employees.

-Concerning electricity specifically, employees must follow lock out/tag out procedures when people are working.
-Lockout/tag out is a safety procedure that prevents a machine from being used if it is unsafe.
-If a someone is using equipment that is malfunctioning or hazardous, lockout/tag out procedure requires the worker to isolate the equipment and then lock and tag it.
+Concerning electricity specifically, employees must follow lock-out/tag-out procedures when people are working.
+Lockout/tag out is a safety procedure that prevents a machine from being used if unsafe.
+If someone uses malfunctioning or hazardous equipment, the lockout/tag-out procedure requires the worker to isolate the equipment and then lock and tag it.
 The worker then keeps hold of the key so that no one inadvertently unlocks the machine before it has been fixed.
-If an employer insists that productivity must hold precedence over safety and ignores lockout/tag out procedures, someone could get very seriously injured.
-This system is required by OSHA and any violations should be reported.
+If an employer insists that productivity must precede safety and ignores lockout/tag-out procedures, someone could get seriously injured.
+OSHA requires this system, and any violations should be reported.

 Non-Work-Related Shock Injuries

-For those who don’t work in the construction industry or as an electrician, electric shock can still be a danger.
-A common cause of electrocution is fallen or faulty power or electrical lines.
-Disruption due to high winds, storms, or other issues can be extremely dangerous, and it is the duty of the power company to quickly repair these issues for the safety of the community.
-If the power company fails to take care of these dangers in a reasonable amount of time, the company can be held responsible.
+Electric shock can still be a danger for those who don’t work in the construction industry or as an electrician.
+A common cause of electrocution is falling or faulty power or electrical lines.
+Disruption due to high winds, storms, or other issues can be extremely dangerous, and it is the duty of the power company to repair these issues for the community’s safety quickly.
+If the power company fails to take care of these dangers reasonably, the company can be held responsible.

 Defective products are another risk for electrical dangers.
 Poor design, installation, or manufacture could cause serious injuries.
 Appliances, power tools, and medical devices are all likely candidates for electrical issues.

-When it comes to electrical shock, there are many potential causes and it can be difficult to ascertain who is responsible.
-If you have suffered from a serious electrical injury, you should contact an experienced personal injury attorney.
-Your attorney will determine who should be held at fault for the injury and proceed from there.
+When it comes to electrical shock, there are many potential causes, and it can be difficult to ascertain who is responsible.
+If you have suffered a serious electrical injury, contact an experienced personal injury attorney.
+Your attorney will determine who should be liable for the injury and proceed from there.

 Fire and explosions often occur due to negligence.
 For example, a defective design can cause a gasoline tank to explode.
 A building manager may fail to perform regular maintenance on smoke and fire alarms in a building.
-If proper care is not taken, these can become ticking time bombs that have the potential to cause horrific destruction.
+If proper care is not taken, these can become ticking time bombs that can potentially cause horrific destruction.

 The Residential Code of New York State (RCNYS) section 317.1.1 sets minimum standards for all residential homes.
-Smoke alarms must be installed in the immediate vicinity of all bedrooms.
-Another smoke alarm must be installed within each bedroom.
+Smoke alarms must be installed near all bedrooms.
+Another smoke alarm must be installed in each bedroom.
 Finally, one smoke alarm must be installed on each level of the home.
 In April 2019, New York passed a law requiring all smoke alarms to have 10-year batteries permanently sealed inside the device.
-This is to prevent people from removing the batteries from smoke alarms, causing them to be inoperable.
-All property managers must make sure their buildings are equipped with functioning smoke alarms that are placed in the appropriate locations throughout the residence.
+This prevents people from removing the batteries from smoke alarms, causing them to be inoperable.
+All property managers must ensure their buildings are equipped with functioning smoke alarms placed in the appropriate locations throughout the residence.
 Failure to do so could result in catastrophe.

-In a recent case, Hach & Rose, LLP represented a father and son who were caught in a horrific fire.
-The fire was the result of an explosion caused by faulty work performed by Con Edison.
+In a recent case, Hach & Rose, LLP represented a father and son caught in a horrific fire.
+The fire resulted from an explosion caused by faulty work performed by Con Edison.
 The force of the blast and subsequent fire caused the building to collapse.
 Both men suffered burns and additional injuries as a result of the accident.
 Thanks to our attorneys’ expert knowledge of the law in the area of fire accidents, Hach & Rose, LLP recovered millions of dollars for this family.

-If you or a loved one has suffered from a fire accident, contact an experienced personal injury attorney who can help you determine if the fire was caused by someone’s negligence.
-It is best to seek the counsel of an experienced attorney, rather than assuming you don’t have a case.
+If you or a loved one has suffered from a fire accident, contact an experienced personal injury attorney who can help you determine if someone’s negligence caused the fire.
+It is best to seek the counsel of an experienced attorney rather than assuming you don’t have a case.

 Commercial and Residential Building Accidents

 Commercial and residential buildings in New York are required to be kept safe at all times, within reason.
 This means that the owners of these buildings are responsible for keeping them maintained and protected from egregious hazards, including snow and ice.
 Unfortunately, often in the interest of keeping costs down, these buildings are allowed to fall into disrepair and become hazardous.
-These unsafe conditions can lead to many types of accidents from slips, falls, elevator accidents, electrical shortages, and more.
-Often these accidents could have been easily prevented by regular maintenance.
+These unsafe conditions can lead to many types of accidents, including slips, falls, elevator accidents, electrical shortages, etc. Often these accidents could have been easily prevented by regular maintenance.

-In order to bring a claim against a building owner for an accident that occurred in a commercial or residential building, the victim must prove that the owner was aware, or should have been aware, of the dangerous conditions that led to the incident.
-In order to prove that the owner was at fault, documentation needs to be collected.
-Maintenance records, surveillance videos, photographs of the scene, witness interviews, can all make the difference between success and failure in a lawsuit.
-This can be complicated and should therefore be left to experienced personal injury attorneys.
+To bring a claim against a building owner for an accident that occurred in a commercial or residential building, the victim must prove that the owner was aware, or should have been aware, of the dangerous conditions that led to the incident.
+Documentation needs to be collected to prove that the owner was at fault.
+Maintenance records, surveillance videos, photographs of the scene, and witness interviews can all make the difference between success and failure in a lawsuit.
+Therefore, this can be complicated and should be left to experienced personal injury attorneys.
 They will have the knowledge and experience to determine who should be held at fault and how best to prove the negligence.

 Additionally, sometimes conditions on NYCHA properties are far less than ideal.
-When a person is injured as a result of these poor conditions, a Housing Authority claim can be appropriate.
+A Housing Authority claim can be appropriate when a person is injured due to these poor conditions.

 Injuries on School Grounds

 Every day children are injured at our schools, which makes sending our children off to school each day difficult.
 Entrusting their safety to strangers is a stressful experience for a parent.
-When that trust is violated, the results are devastating for both the parent and the child.
+When that trust is violated, the results devastate both the parent and the child.
 Educators are required to provide a safe environment for their students.

 Each year roughly 4 million students in the United States suffer serious injuries.
-These statistics from the Center for Disease Control (CDC) demonstrate that dangerous accidents can happen all over school grounds.
-Accidents happen because of unsafe practices in the science lab, slips and spills in the hallway, or injuries in a poorly maintained playground.
+The Centers for Disease Control (CDC) statistics demonstrate that dangerous accidents can happen all over school grounds.
+Accidents happen because of unsafe practices in the science lab, slips, spills in the hallway, or injuries in a poorly maintained playground.
 It is imperative that school officials take the welfare of our children seriously.

-In New York State there are a multitude of safety regulations imposed on schools.
+In New York State, many safety regulations are imposed on schools.
 These detail how to construct a building that is safe for everyone.
-These regulations cover every possible detail, from how many people can safely occupy a classroom, handicapped accessibility, materials that are recommended for use.
+These regulations cover every possible detail, from how many people can safely occupy a classroom, handicapped accessibility, and recommended materials.
 They even address the appropriate lighting in the building.
-These regulations ensure that the school building is a healthy space for both teachers and students.
-Of course, these elements can quickly deteriorate if improperly maintained, which can result in unnecessary danger.
+These regulations ensure the school building is a healthy space for teachers and students.
+Of course, these elements can quickly deteriorate if improperly maintained, resulting in unnecessary danger.

-According to the National Program for Playground Safety (NPPS), nearly 60% of all injuries that result in litigation are caused by a lack of equipment maintenance.
+According to the National Program for Playground Safety (NPPS), nearly 60% of all injuries resulting from litigation are caused by a lack of equipment maintenance.
 School playgrounds are no exception to this statistic.
-The NPPS further states that a well-designed maintenance plan should be in place when the playground is constructed, not merely coming up when the first crisis occurs.
-Maintenance plans should be based on the age of the equipment, the size and type of the pieces, and how often it is used.
-Playgrounds should also be regularly inspected by an NPPS Certified Playground Inspector.
+The NPPS further states that a well-designed maintenance plan should be in place when the playground is constructed, not merely when the first crisis occurs.
+Maintenance plans should be based on the age of the equipment, the size, the type of the pieces, and how often it is used.
+An NPPS Certified Playground Inspector should regularly inspect playgrounds.

 These regulations exist for a reason.
-It is the failure to follow these regulations which often lead to accidents.
-When they do, it is important to find out which protocol was violated.
-We must also find out how to prevent these accidents so we can protect school children in the future.
+It is the failure to follow these regulations which often leads to accidents.
+It is important to find out which protocol was violated when they did.
+We must also find out how to prevent these accidents to protect schoolchildren in the future.

-If your child was injured on school grounds, it is important that you consult with a personal injury attorney as soon as possible.
-With the teacher at fault, upper management, and a school board all potentially working against you, you’ll need to make sure you have experienced and knowledgeable counsel to advocate for you.
+If your child was injured on school grounds, you must consult with a personal injury attorney as soon as possible.
+With the teacher at fault, upper management, and a school board all potentially working against you, you’ll need to ensure you have experienced and knowledgeable counsel to advocate for you.